-- 1. Transportation Alternatives as defined in 23 U.S.C.
-101(a)(29) (MAP-21 §1103): - A. Construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other nonmotorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety-related infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990 (42 USC 12101 et seq.). - B. Construction, planning, and design of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs. - C. Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other nonmotorized transportation users. - D. Construction of turnouts, overlooks, and viewing areas. - E. Community improvement activities, which include but are not limited to: - i. inventory, control, or removal of outdoor advertising; - ii. historic preservation and rehabilitation of historic transportation facilities; - iii. vegetation management practices in transportation rights-of-way to improve roadway safety, prevent against invasive species, and provide erosion control; and - iv. archaeological activities relating to impacts from implementation of a transportation project eligible under title 23. - F. Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation to- - address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff, including activities described in sections 133(b)(11), 328(a), and 329 of title 23; or - ii. reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats. - 2.
-The recreational trails program under section 206 of title 23. - 3.
-The safe routes to school program eligible projects and activities listed at section 1404(f) of the SAFETEA-LU:
+- (1) Transportation Alternatives as defined in 23 U.S.C.
+101(a)(29) as it appeared prior to changes made by the FAST Act: The term "transportation alternatives" means any of the following activities when carried out as part of any program or project authorized or funded under title 23 U.S.C., or as an independent program or project related to surface transportation: - (A) Construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other nonmotorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety-related infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990 (42 U.S.C.
+12101 et seq.). - (B) Construction, planning, and design of infrastructure-related projects and systems thatwill provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs. - (C) Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other nonmotorized transportation users. - (D) Construction of turnouts, overlooks, and viewing areas. - (E) Community improvement activities, including: - (i) inventory, control, or removal of outdoor advertising; - (ii) historic preservation and rehabilitation of historic transportation facilities; - (iii) vegetation management practices in transportation rights-of-way to improve roadway safety, prevent against invasive species, and provide erosion control (see State DOTs Leveraging Alternative Uses of the Highway Right-of-Way Guidance); and - (iv) archaeological activities relating to impacts from implementation of a transportation project eligible under title 23, U.S.C. - (F) Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation to: - (i) address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff; or - (ii) reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats.